 Once again, the kNN model demonstrates superiority among all models, as its relative absolute error reduces error by an order of magnitude, as given by the suppression ratio

-The strong differences between $\gamma_{sim.}$ and $\gamma_{exp.}$ can be explained by unknown error sources that are present in real-world devices, but underestimated or mismodeled during the simulation phase, thus beneficial to the experimental results.\\ Next, the reconstructed signals shown in Figure~\ref{f:real_recon}, are used to estimate the roll and pitch angles of the SCA procedure, as shown in Figure~\ref{f:real_levelling}.
+The strong differences between $\gamma_{sim.}$ and $\gamma_{exp.}$ can be explained by unknown error sources that are present in real-world devices, but underestimated or mismodeled during the simulation phase, thus beneficial to the experimental results.
+Next, the reconstructed signals shown in Fig.~\ref{f:real_recon}, are used to estimate the roll and pitch angles of the SCA procedure, as shown in Fig.~\ref{f:real_levelling}.

 The learning-based denoisers exhibit better performances than the SP-based, as their outputs manage to minimize the distance error with respect to the GT angles.
-Focusing again on the best estimator, Figure~\ref{f:overall_SCA} shows angular errors of computed roll and pitch angles, comparing noisy measurements (blue) with kNN estimates (brown), across the experimental test-set.
+Focusing again on the best estimator, Fig.~\ref{f:overall_SCA} shows angular errors of computed roll and pitch angles, comparing noisy measurements (blue) with kNN estimates (brown), across the experimental test-set.

 Despite greater noise amplitude of the instruments, the kNN model manages to reduce reconstruction errors drastically.
 Table \ref{t:real_error} shows the overall improvement rate of the computed angles, using RMSE performance indicators to compare the kNN contribution with respect to noisy sensor readings.